-I’m about to join a day tour bound for the Springbrook and Mount Tamborine National Parks in the lush Gold Coast Hinterland.
-Our mini bus departs Brisbane’s Roma Street railway station promptly at 7.45am, and as we head south along the busy M1, Harrison – our friendly guide and driver – explains the itinerary for the day.
+I’m about to join Queensland Day Tours on their popular day trip to two of South East Queensland’s most beautiful spots — the Springbrook and Mount Tamborine National Parks in the Gold Coast’s lush Hinterland.
+Our mini bus departs the Brisbane CBD promptly at 7.45am, and as we head south along the busy M1, Harrison — our friendly guide and driver — explains the itinerary for the day.
 He also asks us to introduce ourselves.
-We’re a mixed bag – five musicians from Nashville, Tennessee, single travellers from Germany, Canada, Switzerland and Japan, an Aussie couple from Victoria, and myself.
-Apart from Harrison, I’m the only Brisbane local on board.
+We’re a mixed bag — five American musicians from Nashville, single travellers from Germany, Canada, Switzerland and Japan, an Aussie couple from Victoria, and myself — a Brissy local.

 The Springbrook plateau is a remnant of a volcano dating back 23 million years.
 With that mind-boggling number to ponder, we enter the rainforest for a guided stroll.
 Harrison leads the way, and shares interesting facts as we go.
 We learn that Springbrook has five types of forests (classified by the dominant tree species, soil and rainfall), and that this subtropical forest is characterised by a closed canopy and a proliferation of large trees such as the strangler fig. After a 30-minute walk, we hear the sound of thundering water.
 We’ve reached Natural Bridge — a rock arch formed by thousands of years of rushing water.

 The bridge is a piece of hard basalt rock that was once the lip of a waterfall.
 The continual flow of water created a pothole over time, which eventually broke through into the cave below.
 The creek now flows through the cave.
 Thanks to heavy rain over the previous fortnight, the waterfall is deafening — and it’s impossible to be heard above the din without shouting.